 - How to prepare for the "appraiser's visit with receipts for recent improvements, and other contracts in support of value, if there were multiple offers.

 - Strategies as to how to deal with a low appraisal, mistakes by appraisers.
 Since CFPB was created in 2009, Appraisals have been a mess.

-- How to keep scheduled closing on time to prevent a last minute panic
+- How to keep scheduled closing on time to prevent the last-minute panic

-A few days before the closing you will want to contact whichever entity that is closing the transaction and make sure that all of the necessary forms and documents have been prepared and are going to be available to sign on the appropriate date.
+A few days before the closing, you will want to contact whichever entity that is closing the transaction and make sure that all of the necessary forms and documents have been prepared and will be available to sign on the appropriate date.
 It would be a shame to get this close to selling and have the deal fall through because of a document not being at the right place at the right time.
 You should also begin to make arrangements for your upcoming move if you have not done so.

-Your agent can save you time and money by making sure that all of the necessary documentation is prepared for closing.
+Your agent can save you time and money by ensuring that all of the necessary documentation is prepared for closing.
 They will also make sure that all parties have done what they need to do so that the closing can proceed at the date and time planned.

 You will need to schedule with all your utility providers a shut-off date.

 This is where ownership is legally transferred to the buyer.
-As the seller you will need to be prepared to give over any necessary documentation regarding the property and, depending on the arrangements made during negotiations, you may be required to have done something specific in order to close.
+As the seller, you will need to be prepared to give over any necessary documentation regarding the property.
+Depending on the arrangements made during negotiations, you may be required to have done something specific to close.
 Be sure and read all the documents.
 Mistakes are more common than you might think.

 Congratulations on the successful sale of your home!
-Hopefully, everything went smoothly and you will be vacating your house in the time frame that you had anticipated.
-You should make a list of all the items you will need to complete ahead of turning your former property over to the new owners.
+Hopefully, everything went smoothly, and you will be vacating your house in the time frame you had anticipated.
+You should make a list of all the items you will need to complete before turning your former property over to the new owners.